ndarci/pomidaq-timelapse/timelapse/README.md

 `timelapse.py` is the main script for running the Miniscope in time lapse mode.
 In order to run the script, first follow the setup instructions in `../README.md`.

+For instructions on getting the program set up in the Groover Lab, see [below](##groover-lab-setup).

 ## Usage

 ```